 To understand the power a press release holds, it helps to know how the media world functions.
-On a basic level, newspapers, magazines and television news need content to function.
+On a basic level, newspapers, magazines and television news need content to operate.
 Television news often curates articles from newspapers and magazines.
 At the same time, newspapers across the nation are on the precipice of major changes to their model partly due to tight budgets and skeleton crews.

 In other words, the media world needs your press release, aka content, as much as you need their reach.

 What is newsworthy enough for a press release?

 I worked for a few newspapers and magazines.
 In that time, I read a lot of press releases (which were still being sent by fax).
 In every newsroom I worked in, press releases were not only read but considered for more in-depth coverage, falling into one of these three categories: